MUDE-2025/PA2.4/README.md

 You pass this PA if you:
 - Obtained the correct values in task 1.2
 - The notebook of exercise 2 runs without errors
-- The notebook of exercise 3 runs without errors
+- The first cell in notebook 3 does not raise an error and the 2nd cell in notebook 3 DOES raise an error
-- The notebook of exercise 4 runs without errors
+- `my_test.py` runs without any errors

 > By Robert Lanzafame and Jialei Ding, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).